The Bell Tower of Barasoain Church. |

 So you can imagine my dismay when our tour guide sheepishly said that we may not be able to go inside Barasoain Church.
 Okay, so what am I supposed to do there?
 Take photos outside and leave?
 The disappointment increased as soon as we arrived at the church.
 I immediately noticed some tour buses already parked outside, with one completely blocking the view of Emilio Aguinaldo's monument.
 There was also an on-going construction at the Church.
 Thus, taking a photo of the whole facade was not possible.

+The original structure of the Church of Barasoain was burned in 1884.
 The current structure is the result of a reconstruction that started a year after.
+(Source: National Historical Institute) |

 I could feel the sweat forming on my brows and the sun burning my skin as soon as I stepped out of the bus.
 Once outside, our tour guide said we could explore the adjoining convent which has been converted to a museum.
 The convent's white color and Bahay na Bato design was a contrast to the grey stone facade of the church.
 Unfortunately, I could barely hear what was being discussed by the guide as we climbed the narrow wooden steps leading to the museum.
 The other tour groups were quite noisy.
 It reminded of the reason why I stopped joining guided tours before.